 The Future Strategy team will deal with the company’s incorporation and help you look at potentially available names for your company.

-We can help you decide on matters such as company shares, directors and structure, as well as drawing up the company’s important documents such as the Memorandum of Association and Articles of Association.
+We can help you decide on matters such as company shares, directors, and structure and draw up the company’s important documents such as the Memorandum of Association and Articles of Association.

 That means you can get on with the more pressing business of growing your new company – without worrying if you’ve met all your legal obligations.

-We’ll provide you with step-by-step advice and guidance as to your responsibilities as a company owner and director.
+We’ll provide you with step-by-step advice and guidance regarding your responsibilities as a company owner and director.

-If you would like to find out more about how we can quickly and painlessly set up your business as a limited company, get in touch with the Future Strategy team today.
+If you would like to learn more about how we can quickly and painlessly set up your business as a limited company, get in touch with the Future Strategy team today.

 How long does it take to set up a limited company?

-We will conduct a review before submitting your information to give it the best chance of being approved quickly and your business being added to the Companies House register.
+Before submitting your information, we will conduct a review to give it the best chance of being approved quickly and your business being added to the Companies House register.

 How will I know when my limited company has been formed?